influxdata/telegraf/plugins/inputs/amqp_consumer/README.md

   ## AMQP queue name
   queue = "telegraf"

   ## AMQP queue durability can be "transient" or "durable".
   queue_durability = "durable"

   ## Binding Key
   binding_key = "#"

   ## Maximum number of messages server should give to the worker.
   # prefetch_count = 50

+  ## Maximum messages to read from the broker that have not been written by an
+  ## output.
+For best throughput set based on the number of metrics within
+  ## each message and the size of the output's metric_batch_size.
+  ##
+  ## For example, if each message from the queue contains 10 metrics and the
+  ## output metric_batch_size is 1000, setting this to 100 will ensure that a
+  ## full batch is collected and the write is triggered immediately without
+  ## waiting until the next flush_interval.
+  # max_undelivered_messages = 1000

   ## Auth method.
 PLAIN and EXTERNAL are supported
   ## Using EXTERNAL requires enabling the rabbitmq_auth_mechanism_ssl plugin as